 However, there are some exceptions.

-For instance, punitive damages are always taxable.
-In the event you are awarded punitive damages for your claim, your attorney will request that the compensatory damages and punitive damages remain separate, so you can prove to the IRS that part of the verdict was for compensatory damages, which are not taxable.
+For instance, punitive damages always get taxed.
+In the event you are awarded punitive damages for your claim, your attorney will request that the compensatory damages and punitive damages remain separate to show the IRS which parts of your award are taxed.

 Additionally, damages for emotional distress that is not directly linked to a physical injury or illness from an accident are more than likely taxable.
 This commonly occurs in claims involving harassment, discrimination, or wrongful termination.